generalzhou/generalzhou.github.io/resume.md

 ###Gerson Lehrman Group
 __Senior Research Associate - Tech, Media, and Telecom__
 *September 2010 to April 2012*
-- Managed clients' primary research needs by connecting them with consultants in the technology, media, and telecom verticals.
+- Managed clients' research needs by connecting them with consultants in the technology industry.

 ####Baxter International
 __Engineering Intern__